-There are two different types of content reuse, which I think of as ‘topic reuse’ and ‘chunk reuse’.
+There are two different types of content reuse, which I think of as ‘topic reuse’ and ‘snippet reuse’.
 I’m going to explain both, so that you can see how they could make it easier to write and update your documentation.
-(I’m using the term ‘chunk’ here instead of ‘snippet’, but they mean the same thing).
+(I’m using the term ‘snippet’ here instead of ‘chunk’, but they mean the same thing).

-The idea is that you create your reusable content in a separate location to your actual content (this could be a file or a location in a database, but we’ll just refer to it as a snippet).
+The idea is that you create your reusable content in a separate location (the snippet) to your actual content.
+The snippet could be a file or a location in a database.
 You then embed the snippet in the topics that need it.
 For example, in Flare, I often create the individual steps of procedures as snippets, as steps tend to be repeated in lots of different procedures.
 When I’m writing a procedure, I can then embed the ‘common’ steps into place, rather than having to write them separately each time.
 (I wrote an article about this over on the MadCap site, see:

 In the image below, you can see how ‘snippets’ of information can be written separately to topics, and then inserted into the topics as and when needed.